thinnect/tos-identify/README.md

 Set value to 1 to start the IDFY action, set to 0 to stop an active IDFY.
 Specify a time period in milliseconds for the action to take place.
-The time period value is automatically corrected by the target if it is too short and may be limited to some device specific maximum value.
+The time period value is automatically corrected by the target if it is too short and may be limited to some device specific maximum value (usually 5 mintues).

 ##### IDFY request #####
 idfy_request_msg_t with header value 0x01.